anthonystein/whimsy-cyberspace-v1/README.md

-# Whimsy Cyberspace
+Whimsy Cyberspace

-A deliberately minimal digital environment.
+A weighted digital environment.

-Whimsy Cyberspace is not a content site and not a portfolio.
+Whimsy Cyberspace is not a portfolio.
+It is not a content feed.
+It is not a landing page.

-It is a field containing a small number of authored objects: fiction, non-fiction, and physical artifacts.
+It is a field.

-Each object exists as a room.
-Each room can be entered, but not navigated traditionally.

----
+Four authored directions exist within it:
+Broadway, Administrative, YouTube, and Human Texture.

+They are not listed.
+They are weighted.

-## Structure
+Structure

-- **The Field**
+The Field

-  A spatial interface where objects are weighted, not ordered.
+A spatial interface where objects are positioned by weight, not hierarchy.

-- **Rooms**
-  Overlays that contain the work itself:
-  - *The Infinite Hotel* — fiction as structure
+Weight is not popularity.
+It is density.
+It is commitment.
+It is gravity.

+The Rooms

+Each object opens as a room.

+Broadway
-  - *Broadway* — a one-of-one physical artifact
+A one-of-one physical artifact and origin archive.
-  - *Perspective Philosophy* — non-fiction distilled from lived writing

-- **No feeds.
-No funnels.**
+Administrative
+Applied systems, AI integration, and communication clarity for humans and businesses.

+YouTube
+Long-form depth.
+Essays on surface, systems, and perspective.

+Human Texture
+Applied research in mineral finishes, sustainable materials, Blue Zone longevity research, and modern life design.

+There is no navigation menu.
+Only entry.

+Philosophy

+No feeds.
+No funnels.
+No algorithmic optimization.

-  The site does not optimize for engagement or retention.
+The site does not chase attention.

----
+It holds position.

+Interaction is deliberate:
+Enter to step in.
+Enter again to cycle.
+Esc to exit.

-## Correspondence
+Correspondence

-Some rooms include a quiet form for release notifications.
+Some rooms include a quiet release form.

 One message when something becomes real.
 Nothing else.

-Email submissions are stored privately via a serverless backend.
+Email submissions are stored privately via a serverless endpoint.

----

-## Technology
+Technology

-- Static site (HTML / CSS / Vanilla JS)
+Static site (HTML / CSS / Vanilla JS)

+No frameworks

+No analytics

+No trackers

-- Deployed via Vercel
+Deployed via Vercel

-- Source of truth: GitHub
+Source of truth: GitHub

-- Email capture: Google Apps Script → Google Sheets
+Email capture: Google Apps Script → Google Sheets

-No frameworks.
-No trackers.
-No analytics.

----

-## Authorship
+Authorship

 All work is authored by David Bacchus.

-The site is maintained as a living system, not a finished product.
+Whimsy Cyberspace is maintained as a living system.
+It is refined, not expanded.